jazzband/django-dbbackup/docs/storage.rst

    https://www.dropbox.com/developers/apps

 2. Click the button to create a new app and name it whatever you like.
-   For reference, I named mine 'Website Backups'.
+   As an example, I named mine 'Website Backups'.

 3. After your app is created, note the options button and more importantly the 'App Key' and 'App Secret' values inside.
 You'll need